China to issue GDP figures under new mechanism from 2020

 To ensure data comparability, the country will also revise historical local GDP figures and publish them in 2020, the bureau said.
 As the economic activities of some government institutions are only reflected in the national GDP, the combined regional number will be slightly lower than the national amount, it said.

-The IMF has warned that a full-blown trade war would weaken the global economy.
+The IMF has warned that a \Rfull-blown trade war would weaken the global economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)